Keyboard shortcuts

 Week 1: From Matmul to Text

-In this week, we will start from the basic matrix operations and see how those these matrix manipulations can turn the Qwen2 model parameters into a model that generates text.
-We will implement the neural network layers used in the Qwen2 model using mlx's matrix APIs.
+In this week, we will start from the basic matrix operations and see how those these matrix manipulations can turn the Qwen3 model parameters into a model that generates text.
+We will implement the neural network layers used in the Qwen3 model using mlx’s matrix APIs.

 What We will Cover

-- Implement the MLP layer and the whole Transformer model
+• Implement the MLP layer, put the attention layers together, and implement the whole Transformer model

-- Load the Qwen2 model parameters and generate text
+• Load the Qwen3 model parameters and generate text

 What We will Not Cover